Order of the Gold Lion of the House of Nassau: Award criteria

 "Honorary distinctions of the Grand Duchy of Luxembourg":

 The Order of the Gold Lion of the House of Nassau can be conferred on sovereigns and on princes of sovereign houses and, nowadays, also on heads of state, for meritorious service to the Grand Duke and country.
 The bestowal of the insignia is carried out by the Grand Duke or his specially appointed official representative.
 The brevet is awarded in agreement with the head of the Ottonian branch of the House of Nassau (The Netherlands).

 Princes and Princesses of the House of Nassau

 Princes who are sons or brothers of the heads of the two lines of the House of Nassau are born knights of the order.
 In 1984, Queen Beatrix and Grand Duke Jean made an agreement that princesses (daughters of the heads of the two lines of the House of Nassau) may be admitted when they reach the age of majority (18).

 On 16 February 2009, Princess Alexandra of Luxembourg received the order on her 18th birthday.
-Now that King Willem-Alexander of the Netherlands is the head of the Dutch branch, his daughters Princess Alexia of the Netherlands and Princess Ariane of the Netherlands are also entitled to receive the order on their 18th birthday.
-His eldest daughter, Catharina-Amalia, Princess of Orange received the order upon her 18th birthday on 17 December 2021.
+Now that King Willem-Alexander of the Netherlands is the head of the Dutch branch, his daughters are entitled to receive the order on their 18th birthdays.
+His eldest daughter, Catharina-Amalia, Princess of Orange received the order upon her 18th birthday on 7 December 2021.
+Followed by his middle daughter Princess Alexia of the Netherlands on her 18th birthday on 26 June 2023.
+Followed by his youngest daughter Princess Ariane of the Netherlands on her 18th birthday on 10 April 2025.